DABAKER165/zequencer_ncov19/README.md

 - The fast_normalize method also downsamples, but does only one mapping step (instead of one per primer), and uses the position the start position of the mapped read to the reference and the positions of the primers in the bed file
     - This uses a custom python script and pysam to conduct the filtering.
     - This has been shown to be upto 100x faster than the other downsampling method
-    - This mimics the algorithm used in Nexstrain's Minion step for ONT downsampling.
+    - This is similar to the algorithm used in Nexstrain's Minion step for ONT downsampling.
     - The main advantage is speed, however if a future primer set is developed with primers that are specialized to find variants, this technique is not adequate for downsampling.
     - Generally downsampling is optional, as the primer sets use the same reference sequence and is more to try to get a more accurate percentage for a variant in the case of one primer in an overlapping region doing better to amplify reads than another primer.

+# Primer matching algorithms.
+- This zequencer has added a custom filtering/trimming step
+- It makes sure that the forward and corresponding reverse primers are part of the matched pair
+- Reports percentage of Exact, Partial exact, and single primer matches
+- Allows for "approximate" primer matches based on settings:
+  - primer_max_ins (insertions)
+  - primer_max_del (deletions)
+  - primer_max_sub (substitutions)
+- Checks if the overlapping regions of primer groups coincide in the variant calls, and gives a report of non-matches between groups.

 # Trouble shooting:
 - set rem_int_files to false (--rem_int_files f) to keep the intermediate files generated by the pipeline.
 This will require about 5-10x more hardrive space but may help figure out issues
 - During testing docker has randomly lost the ability to use relative paths because cwd or pwd failed on the  mounted Volumes.
     - You will see this as a "pwd cannot find ." or "os.getcwd()" error.
     - using the command "pw"d will result in an error in bash.
     - Exiting and rerunning the docker image and/or restarting docker resolved this issue  during testing

 # Citations
 - BBMAP
     - Bushnell, Brian.
 BBMap: A Fast, Accurate, Splice-Aware Aligner.
 United States: N. p., 2014.